kabisa/terraform-datadog-apm/module_description.md

-This module adds error and latency monitoring for APM data.
+This module provides SLO's and other alerts based on APM data.
-It also includes SLO's for errors and latency but this requires some manual actions first.
-Datadog has a feature to generated metrics based on APM data.
+Note that it's this module's opinion that you should prefer to alert on SLO burn rates in stead of latency thresholds.

+There is also some backwards compatibility if you want to use generated metrics for your SLO's

+## OLD SOLUTION FOR SLO's

+Before datadog supported latency SLO's we used generated metrics to base our SLO's on.
-Unfortunately this is not a feature you can configure with Terraform.
+Creating the generated metrics is not something you can do with Terraform.
-You'll have to create these metrics by hand unfortunately :(
+You'll have to create these metrics by hand if you need/want this.

 In Datadog go to APM -> Setup and Configuration -> Generate Metrics -> New Metric